tiredboffin/fffw/README.md

 - ff80 - jig mode.
   - tool to research native interface provided by the firmware for adjustments and debugging.
   - can be used to copy (dump) RAM content, for code injections and to selectively enable native debug logging susbsytem(s).
-  - can read, modify and save adjustemt and calibration data.
+  - can read, modify and save adjustment and calibration data.

 - ffun (unpublished yet) - tool to manipulate firmware image DAT files.
   - split DAT files (camers, lenses etc) into pieces, decompress compressed 'segments' and construct a new valid DAT files out of the modified pieces.